wduquette/advent/README.md

 * Details of things with which the player interacts (i.e., can he pick it up)
 * An inventory of entities contained within this entity
-* A Trigger: under certain conditions, do something automatically.
+* A Rule: under certain conditions, do something automatically.

 Thus,